Reading Time: 6 minutes

 The benefits of finding the talent are compounded by the fact that some of the world’s best multilingual talent, with English fluency, is located in lower-cost jurisdictions.
 Finding a data analyst in Poland or software engineer in Mexico has a high probability of positively impacting your business, not only because the talent exists but because it’s a lot less expensive than filling all your seats in San Francisco.

-The power of remote work to change the shape of society
+How remote work has the power to change the shape of society

 Besides offering freedom to employees to work from where they want to be, embracing global remote teams is transformational on a societal level.
 It leads to a whole range of cultural, financial and social improvements in addition to the positive bottom-line business impact: